Pints, Pounds, & Pâté

 How to Enjoy a Long Flight

-Disclosure: some of the links below are affiliate links.
+Disclosure: Some of the links below are affiliate links.
 If you purchase a linked item, I will make a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.
-Post updated March, 2020
+Post updated October, 2025

 How to Enjoy a Long Haul Flight